Lunarbits222/Lunarbits222/README.md

 # Lunarbits Community

-Lunarbits boasts a vibrant community of over 200,000 registered members across social media, amplified by partnerships with Grammy-winning artists, Stan Lee collectibles, and sports memorabilia creators.
+Lunarbits boasts a vibrant community of over 200,000 registered members as of January, 2026 across social media, amplified by partnerships with Grammy-winning artists, Stan Lee collectibles, and sports memorabilia creators.

 Campaigns leveraging these influencers have reached an estimated 2.3 billion fans, with the lunar mission generating 3 billion global media impressions.